Drinking Water State Revolving Fund (DWSRF) Project Steps and Information

 All Eligibility Applications are reviewed and eligible projects are ranked to form a Project Priority List (PPL).
 Projects on the PPL will be asked to submit the Financial Assistance Application (FAA).
 The full FAA is the application for a DWSRF loan.

-New in 2017 - The Financial Assistance Application (FAA) is divided into two parts (Part I and Part II).
+The Financial Assistance Application (FAA) is divided into two parts (Part I and Part II).
 The FAA-Part I should be prepared and submitted to DPH shortly after receiving notification of the availability of DWSRF funding.
 The FAA-Part I is intended to provide preliminary details of the project and funding needs including:

 - Project planning documentation (Preliminary Engineering Report)